 Connecting to MongoDB

-First, we need to require the mongodb package we just installed and get the MongoClient object from it.
+package we just installed and get the MongoClient

 const mongo = require('mongodb').MongoClient

 After that, we need to create a URL to the MongoDB server.
-If you use it locally like I’m doing in this blogpost the URL will be looking something like mongodb://localhost:27017.
+If you use it locally like I’m doing in this blogpost the URL will be looking something like mongodb://localhost:27017

 const url = 'mongodb://localhost:27017'